 Chido Chinogurei

-I am enthusiastic about solving challenges involved with data pipelines from different systems with a keen focus on routine data maintenance for various public health systems.
-My previous experience has been from Agincourt MRC/Wits Health Transition Research Unit, National Income Dynamics Study and the Centre for Actuarial Research.
-My background is in Demography and Statistics.
+Chido is enthusiastic about solving challenges involved with building and maintaining data pipelines from a variety of database systems with a keen focus on improving data quality to uncover patterns, trends and insights.
+His previous experience has been from Agincourt MRC/Wits Health Transition Research Unit, National Income Dynamics Study and the Centre for Actuarial Research.
+His background is in Mathematical Demography and Statistics.

 Senior Research Officer, UCT